ahuigo/ahuigo.github.io/post/c/shell-xargs.md

 	sh -c "$cmd" '2nd,3rd,.. args is ignored'

 ## 分割符
+    -L number
+        Call utility for every number non-empty lines read.
+        The -L and -n options are mutually-exclusive; the last one given will be used.
+    -n number
+        默认 -n 5000
+        Call utility for every number non-empty token from standard input.

 默认是spaces/newlines 做分割的

     $ echo "one two three\nabc" | xargs -p -n1 echo